-your total expense add backs
+your total expense your total expense add backs - subtractions

-your total expense subtractions

-Use the worksheet on page 40 to work out your expense reconciliation adjustments for your primary and nonprimary production businesses.
-The amount you write at H Expense reconciliation adjustments item P8 on your schedule is the total of your primary production and nonprimary production expense adjustments.
+Use worksheet 6 on page 41 to work out your expense reconciliation adjustments for your primary and nonprimary production businesses.
+The amount you write at H Expense reconciliation adjustments item P8 on your schedule is the total of your primary production and non-primary production expense adjustments.

-Where the amount is negative, print L in the box at the right of the amount.
+Where the amount is negative, print ${\bf L}$ in the box at the right of the amount.